Jason Dohring: Career

 Dohring starred as Logan Echolls in Veronica Mars from 2004 to 2007.
 Following its cancellation, Dohring found work with Warner Bros. and CBS, co-starring as Josef Kostan in the television series Moonlight.

 In October 2008, it was announced that Dohring would return to television as Spencer in the HBO comedy series Washingtonienne.

 On February 10, 2010, Dohring stated in an interview that he would be voicing a character in a Disney video game that was released in Japan that January; the game was later revealed to be Kingdom Hearts Birth by Sleep by Square Enix and Disney, and the character was Terra, with him reprising the role in Kingdom Hearts 3D: Dream Drop Distance and Kingdom Hearts III.
+Though his performance in Birth by Sleep was panned, he was more positively-received in later games.
 In May 2010, Dohring starred as Elliot Knight in Searching for Sonny, directed and written by Andrew Disney and produced by Red Productions.

 In 2011, Dohring co-starred as Mr. Carpenter in The CW's series Ringer with Sarah Michelle Gellar.
 In 2012, Dohring made a guest appearance in Supernatural as Chronos.

 In April 2013, it was announced that Dohring had been cast in the Veronica Mars film.
 That same year, he was cast in The CW's science fiction drama The Tomorrow People in a guest role as Killian McCrane.

 In 2014, Dohring co-narrated the audio book of The Mortal Instruments: City of Heavenly Fire by Cassandra Clare with actress Sophie Turner.

 From 2015 to 2016, Dohring had a recurring role in The CW series The Originals as Detective Will Kinney.
 In October 2016, Dohring was cast in a recurring role as Chase Graves in The CW's iZombie.

 In March 2021, Dohring was cast in the recurring role of Lieutenant Commander Whitshaw in the CBS series SEAL Team.